OCR-free Document Understanding Transformer: Appendix

 \subsection{Optical Character Recognition}

-Current trends in OCR are to utilize deep learning models in its two sub-steps: 1) text areas are predicted by a detector; 2) a text recognizer then recognizes all characters in the cropped image instances.
-Both are trained with a large-scale datasets including the synthetic images~\citep{Jaderberg14c,Gupta16} and real images~\citep{Lucas2003ICDAR2R,BMVC.26.127,10.1109/ICCV.2011.6126402,7333942,Phan_2013_ICCV}.
+Recent trends of OCR study are to utilize deep learning models in its two sub-steps: 1) text areas are predicted by a detector; 2) a text recognizer then recognizes all characters in the cropped image instances.
+Both are trained with a large-scale datasets including the synthetic images~\cite{Jaderberg14c,Gupta16} and real images~\cite{7333942,Phan_2013_ICCV}.

-Early text detection methods were based on convolutional neural networks (CNNs) to predict local segments and then applied heuristics to merge the segments into detection lines~\citep{Huang10.1007/978-3-319-10593-2_33,Zhang_2016_CVPR}.
-Later, following the general object detection methods~\citep{conf/eccv/LiuAESRFB16,maskrcnn}, region proposal and bounding box regression based methods were proposed~\citep{LiaoSBWL17,Liao2018Text,Zhang_Liu_Jin_Luo_2018}.
-More recently, by focusing on the homogeneity and locality of texts, component-level approaches were proposed to predict sub-text components and assemble them into a text instance~\citep{CTPN,Tian_2019_CVPR,baek2019craft}.
-By its nature, these can better adapt to curved, long, and oriented texts.
+Early detection methods used CNNs to predict local segments and apply heuristics to merge them~\cite{Huang10.1007/978-3-319-10593-2_33,Zhang_2016_CVPR}.
+Later, region proposal and bounding box regression based methods were proposed~\cite{LiaoSBWL17}.
+Recently, focusing on the homogeneity and locality of texts, component-level approaches were proposed~\cite{CTPN,baek2019craft}.

-Many modern text recognizer share a similar approach~\citep{rosetta10.1145/3219819.3219861,Lee2016RecursiveRN,starnet,Shi2016RobustST,jianfeng2017deep,Shi2017AnET} that can be interpreted into a combination of several common deep modules~\citep{baek2019wrong}.
+Many modern text recognizer share a similar approach~\cite{starnet,Shi2016RobustST,Shi2017AnET,jianfeng2017deep} that can be interpreted into a combination of several common deep modules~\cite{baek2019wrong}.
 Given the cropped text instance image, most recent text recognition models apply CNNs to encode the image into a feature space.
 A decoder is then applied to extract characters from the features.